Allocating Human Oversight in AI-Enabled Analytics: Algorithm Design and Regret Analysis

 \subsection{Algorithm Description}

-The algorithm enforces an initialization of $K\ge2$ labels per question to make $\widehat A_{q,t}$ well-defined, then repeatedly allocates the next human query to the question with the largest UCB index.
-Each allocation uses the LLM on the same covariate/prompt to produce a paired prediction and thus an immediate residual update.
+The algorithm enforces an initialization of $K\ge2$ labels per unit to make $\widehat A_{q,t}(\hat\lambda_{q,t})$ well-defined, then repeatedly allocates the next human label to the unit with the largest UCB index.
+Each allocation uses the LLM on the same covariate/prompt to produce a paired prediction, refits the PPI++ tuning coefficient for that question, and updates the tuned residual variance.
 It then proceeds sequentially until the remaining budget falls below $\max_q c_q$.

-The adaptive phase stops once the remaining budget falls below $c_{\max}$, so every question compared in the UCB $\arg\max$ is feasible throughout the phase.
+The adaptive phase stops once the remaining budget falls below $c_{\max}$, so every unit compared in the UCB $\arg\max$ is feasible throughout the phase.
 The unspent remainder $\mathrm{Rem}_B\in[0,c_{\max})$ is bounded and asymptotically negligible relative to $B$.

+For exposition, the policy updates after each human label.
+In batched operations (daily audit queues, labeling or survey waves, multi-round concept tests), the same index is recomputed at batch boundaries to allocate the next batch, so real-time per-instance adaptation is not required.